andreasdanielmatt/citizen-quest-revision/README.md

 - `p`: Player ID.
 Defaults to 1.
 - `s`: ID of the stats panel to show (fps, render, ping).
 Defaults to none.

+The `map.html` client accepts the following query string parameters:
+- `s`: ID of the stats panel to show (fps, render, ping).
+Defaults to none.

 The `index.html` app accepts the following query string parameters:
 - `s`: ID of the stats panel to show (fps, render, ping).
 Defaults to none.
 - `t`: Time limit for the game, in seconds.
 Defaults to 300 seconds.
 - `test`: A live test to perform (e.g. `dialogue-responses`)

 ## Configuration